Spirituality = Sustainability

-Natures are extremely well balanced, dynamic and inter-connected.
-Living organism changing, moving, noting is static, The survival of plants and animals is interdependence, rapidly adaptable to various seasons, heat, storm and frost.
+Natures are extremely well-balanced, dynamic and inter-connected.
+Living organism changing, moving, nothing is static, The survival of plants and animals is interdependence, rapidly adaptable to various seasons, heat, storm and frost.
 The incredible dynamic of nature and its systems, the phenomena invite us to recognize, learn, feel and take part.

-This relationship is described by many, however in Sanskrit this relationship, vibrant energy and visual feast is known as pramá, introduced by P. R. Sakar, it means dynamic equipoise and dynamic equilibrium.
+This relationship is described by many, however in Sanskrit, this relationship, vibrant energy, and visual feast are known as pramá, introduced by P. R. Sakar, it means dynamic equipoise and dynamic equilibrium.
 Nature is the finest factory.
 It produces no waste at all.
 Everything is recycled, all life forms, plants.
-Animals have its place, position and function.
+Animals have its place, position, and function.

-“Make everything as simple as possible, but not simpler”.
+“Make everything as simple as possible, just simpler”.
 Albert Einstein

 Human well-being = economic growth